Muz-dev/smo-exlaunch-base-clang/Readme.md

 This project does not depend on the devkitPro switch toolchain.

 ## Setup
-The only supported host platforms are Windows and Linux.
+The only supported host platforms are Windows, MacOS and Linux.

 Dependencies: [CMake](https://cmake.org/)(>=v3.21) and [Ninja](https://ninja-build.org/).
 Both should be available from your package manager, be it `winget`, `apt`, `pacman` or anything else.